philiplaureano/LLMinster/README.md

 **Current Progress:**

 - **Phase 0 (Completed):** We've built a basic command-line chat client that demonstrates the core functionality of LLMinster, including streaming responses from ChatGPT.
 You can find the demo script in the [examples](/examples) directory.
-- **Phase 1 (In Progress):**  We're actively working on adding session persistence and conversation history management.
-This will allow users to save and load their chat sessions, providing a more seamless and convenient experience.

-**Planned Features (Phase 1):**

-- **Session Management:** Create, load, and save chat sessions.
-- **Conversation History:**  Store and retrieve conversation history for each session.
-- **Robust Error Handling:**  Using Railway Oriented Programming (ROP) for predictable error management.
-- **Event Sourcing (Internal):**  Laying the foundation for event sourcing to enable more advanced features in future phases.

 ## Technology Stack: